IrineSistiana/mos-tls-tunnel/README.md

 See [here](#mtt-server-multi-user-version-mtt-mu-server)

-## WebSocket Secure

-mos-tls-tunnel support WebSocket Secure protocol (`wss`).
-WebSocket connections can be proxied by HTTP server such as Apache, as well as most of CDNs that support WebSocket.

-`wss-path` will be the path of HTTP request.

-## Multiplex (Experimental)

-mos-tls-tunnel support connection Multiplex (`mux`).
-It significantly reduces handshake latency, at the cost of high throughput.

-Client can set `mux-max-stream` to control the maximum number of data streams in one TCP connection.
-The value should be between 1 and 16.

-if `wss` is enabled, server can automatically detect whether client enable `mux` or not.
-But you can still use the `mux` to force the server to enable multiplex if auto-detection fails.

-## Self Signed Certificate

-On the server, if both `key` and `cert` is empty, a self signed certificate will be used.
-And the string from `n` will be certificate's hostname. **This self signed certificate CANNOT be verified.**

-On the client, if server's certificate can't be verified.
-You can enable `sv` to skip the verification. **Enable this option only if you know what you are doing.
-Use it with caution.**

-We recommend that you use a valid certificate all the time.
-A free and valid certificate can be easily obtained here.
-[Let's Encrypt](https://letsencrypt.org/)

 ## Shadowsocks Plugin (SIP003)

 mos-tls-tunnel support shadowsocks [SIP003](https://shadowsocks.org/en/spec/Plugin.html).
 Options keys are the same as [Usage](#usage) defined.
 You don't have to set client and server address: `b`,`d`,`s`, shadowsocks will set those automatically.